 A transplanted face?
 Kidneys for sale?
 Tongue studs?
 The human body and its modification are big business these days and the subject of much contemporary writing.
 Cultural developments and scientific research have opened up new scenarios for thinking of the human body along political, social, gender, racial, sexual, even fantastic, lines.
 Though our focus will be literary, our inquiry will extend to texts drawn from various disciplines that discuss the phenomenon of body modification and to the many and varied practices that modify bodies: tattooing, piercing, scarification, branding, body sculpting, dieting, body-building, cosmetic surgery, transexualism, and anorexia, to name a few.
 Bernard

-Myth and fairytale inform our lives in deep, often unexamined ways.
-In this course we’ll look at a number of these tales, which shape our attitudes, our expectations, and our culture in often- unexamined ways.
-We’ll also compare a number of myths and fairytales with versions from other times and cultures.
-We’ll examine various theories and approaches as well as some literary interpretations — films, poetry, fiction — and discuss ways in which the meaning and even utility of these tales shift over time.
-These perspectives will be explored in various papers and shared through class presentations.
-Throughout the whole semester we’ll question the relevance of these Hall stories, and how knowledge of them can add dimension to our own lives.
+This course compares a number of myths and fairy tales with versions from other times and cultures; we also examine critics whose perspectives range from historical to psychological, philological to feminist.
+We also examine artistic interpretations — films, poetry, fiction — and discuss ways in which the meaning and even utility of myth and fairy tale shift over time.
+Student perspectives are explored in various papers and through class presentations.
+Throughout the semester we examine the relevance of these stories, and how knowledge of them adds dimension to our lives.
+Hall

 A study of the experiences of women as presented in selected British and American literature from the Middle Ages through the 19th century, as presented from a variety of cultural perspectives.
 We will consider various readings of the texts, including those that emphasize feminist theory and historical context.
 Among others, we will be reading Jane Austen, Aphra Behn, Anne Bradstreet, the Brontës, George Eliot and Mary Wollstonecraft.
 Same as WGS 231.
 Hartman